Learn how to grow coriander, with tips on planting, harvesting and getting the best yield from your crop.

 Is there anything else I need to know about Coriander?

 Coriander will very quickly bolt to seed in warm weather.
-Water regularly.
+Water regularly in dry weather to help prevent bolting.